IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

    ...
    ```

-3. Observe how the `identity` action in the package inherits these parameters from the package.
+3. Observe how the `identity` action in the package inherits these parameters from the package:

    ```bash
    ibmcloud fn action get custom/identity